jmpala/symfony-5/course.md

 {% endif %}
 ```

+#### Different types of roles

+- "ROLE_USER" - A regular user
+- "PUBLIC_ACCESS" - A user that is not logged-in
+- "IS_AUTHENTICATED_FULLY" - A user that has been authenticated fully (logged in)
+- "IS_AUTHENTICATED_REMEMBERED" - A user that has been remembered via the "REMEMBERME" cookie

 #### Redirect the User, when access requested page and not logged-in

 We can set the redirection to a page through: